BIO

 In 2014, Bienstock was selected by a jury of journalists specializing in the arts, culture and entertainment to be honoured at the Toronto International Film Festival with the Birks Diamond Tribute to the Year’s Women in Film as one of Canada’s leading women filmmakers.

-She has produced, written and directed a diverse range of acclaimed films including Sex Slaves (aka The Real Sex Traffic) in which Bienstock went under-cover to produce an expose into the trafficking of women from the former Soviet bloc into the global sex trade.
-Other films include the 3-part series Penn & Teller’s Magic and Mystery Tour, which takes the Vegas magician-comedians on a wild and unpredictable adventure to Egypt, India and China, The Money Shot (from the Series “The Sexual Century) a revealing romp through the hard-core pornography industry and how it is penetrating mainstream culture.
-She also produced and directed an unprecedented behind the scenes look inside the world of professional boxing with Boxing: In and Out of the Ring, the highly acclaimed Ebola: Inside an Outbreak (aka The Plague Fighters) a thorough ground-zero investigation of an Ebola outbreak in Zaire for which she was honored with a Dupont-Columbia Award for Excellence in Broadcast Journalism and Ms. Conceptions, an entertaining look at single mothers by choice and the sperm industry which screened at the Museum of Modern Art in New York as part of a film series.
+Other films she produced, directed and wrote include the 3-part series Penn & Teller’s Magic and Mystery Tour (CBC, TLC, Channel 4), which takes the Vegas magician-comedians on a wild and unpredictable adventure to Egypt, India and China, The Money Shot (from the Series “The Sexual Century) (History, TLC, ITV) a revealing romp through the hard-core pornography industry and how it is penetrating mainstream culture.
+She also produced and directed an unprecedented behind the scenes look inside the world of professional boxing with Boxing: In and Out of the Ring (A&E, Channel 4, TVOntario, SKY UK), the highly acclaimed Ebola: Inside an Outbreak (aka The Plague Fighters) (PBS Nova, CBC, Channel 4) a ground-zero investigation of an Ebola outbreak in Zaire, for which she was honored with a Dupont-Columbia Award for Excellence in Broadcast Journalism) and Ms.Conceptions (CBC, TLC) an entertaining look at single mothers by choice and the sperm industry which screened at the Museum of Modern Art in New York as part of their prestigious film series and won the IDA Award for Distinguished Documentary Achievement in Los Angeles.
+She also produced and co-directed The Good Nazi, a film about a Schindler-type Nazi officer who turned his back on his dark ideology and risked his life to save hundreds of Jews.

-Bienstock also produced numerous one hour documentaries and series including The Age of Anxiety (CBC), Faces of the Bible(National Geographic U.S. & International, VisionTV), Impact of Terror (CNN, CBC), Finding Atlantis (National Geographic U.S. & International, Discovery Canada), Beasts of the Bible (Animal Planet U.S., VisionTV), Science of the Soul (History U.S. and VisionTV), The Lost Tomb of Jesus (Discovery U.S., Channel 4, VisionTV) and Deadly Currents (BBC, Discovery Channel, CBC) among others.
-She also served as location director for the Emmy-winning The Plague Monkeys (A&E, Channel 4, CBC).
+Bienstock co-produced the headline-grabbing documentary The Lost Tomb of Jesus.
+Executive produced by James Cameron, the film made front-page news across the globe.
+Bienstock’s producing credits include The Age of Anxiety (CBC), Impact of Terror (CNN, CBC), Finding Atlantis (National Geographic U.S. & International, Discovery Canada), Science of the Soul (History U.S.) and Deadly Currents (BBC, Discovery Channel, CBC) among others.
+She also served as on-location director for the Emmy-winning The Plague Monkeys (A&E, Channel 4, CBC)

 Her work has garnered numerous awards including a U.S. Emmy for Outstanding Investigative Journalism, two Edward R. Murrow Awards, a Dupont-Columbia University Award for Excellence in Broadcast Journalism, a British Broadcast Award for Best Documentary, a Royal Television Society Award, a nomination for a British Academy Award (BAFTA), two HOT DOCS Awards, twoGemini Awards, a Genie, a Cable Ace Award, two Gold Hugos from the Chicago Film Festival, two Cine Golden Eagles, a Distinguished Documentary Achievement Award from the IDA in Los Angeles, a Gracie Award for Outstanding Documentary, 3 Gold World Medals from the New York Festivals, the Grand Prix at the Nyon International Film Festival in Switzerland and two Overseas Press Club of America Awards for her investigative documentaries.